ideonate/cdsdashboards/docs/chapters/troubleshooting.rst

 Dashboard just shows Jupyter server as normal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the dashboard appears to be a regular Jupyter server instead of the presentation (e.g. Voila, Streamlit etc) then it may be that you are
+If the dashboard appears to be a regular Jupyter server instead of the presentation (e.g. Voilà, Streamlit etc) then it may be that you are
 still using the standard spawners.
 You need to use the 'Variable' spawners supplied with ContainDS Dashboards.

 See :ref:`setup` for details of which c.JupyterHub.spawner_class to set.